gillioz/gillioz.github.io/_projects/powergrid_models.md

 ### Synthetic series for variable loads

-The first part of our work was to generate a statistical model of the consumption at every node of the network.
-This model can be used to generate arbitrarily many synthetic time series that are all different from each other, yet correlated in a realistic manner.
+The first part of our work was to create a statistical model of consumption at every node of the network.
+The model can generate arbitrarily many synthetic time series that are all different from each other, yet correlated in a realistic manner.
 These series are then distributed on the nodes based on the population density.

 <div class="row justify-content-sm-center">
   <div class="col col-lg-8">